 $72 x 0.13 = $9.13 HST

 One of the most critical elements of house cleaning is having the right supplies to do the job.
 And depending on the state of the house, specialized cleaning products might be needed, which will add to the cost.
 Typically, you can include 6 percent to account for the cost of supplies.

 $81.36 x 0.06 = $4.88

 8. Make Sure to Include Overhead

-Overhead costs are any fixed, variable or semi-variable costs that aren’t associated with the house cleaning job itself.
-Think about things like the insurance your business pays, any rent for office space, advertising and marketing costs.
+Overhead costs are any fixed, variable, or semi-variable costs that aren’t associated with the house cleaning job itself.
+Think about the insurance your business pays, rent for office space, advertising, and marketing costs.
 It’s fairly common to add roughly 20 percent to help cover overhead costs.

 $86.24 x 0.20 = $86.24 + $17.25 = $103.49

 9. Include Your Own Business Markup

 Generating a profit is one of the keys to business success.
 And you want your business to be profitable.
 To help do this, it’s important to include your markup in the estimate to ensure you see good profit margins.

 A markup of around 28 percent can be a good place to start.
 But remember, you can always reduce this number if you want your estimate to be more competitive.
 That said, you never want to reduce it too much because you don’t want to undersell the services your business offers.